zanjayssel/aml-compliance-portfolio/README.md

 Welcome to my AML & Compliance Portfolio.

-This repository showcases independent projects completed to demonstrate practical skills in:
+This repository contains completed and developing independent projects designed to demonstrate practical skills in:

 - Anti-Money Laundering (AML)
 - Know Your Customer (KYC)